domkm/graphql-best-practices/README.md

 }
 ```

-Mutation payloads should always return the root query object so that clients are able to query from the root, regardless of what the mutation response is otherwise.
+Mutation payloads should always return the root query object so that clients can query from the root, regardless of what the mutation response is otherwise.
 This can be useful for a variety of reasons, but the primary reason is that full-featured clients like Relay and Apollo need to incorporate the mutation changes into the state but do not know how to by default because the effects of the mutation are not known ahead of time.
 Clients can use the Query root to query for changed data which should replace stale local data.

 Additionally, Mutation payloads should return a `result` union.
 Please read [this article about result unions](https://medium.com/@sachee/200-ok-error-handling-in-graphql-7ec869aec9bc).
 Unfortunately, GraphQL's type system cannot express that `MutationPayload` must have a field called `result` and the value must be non-scalar, so we will leave that commented out.